 Senator’s bipartisan bill makes federal hiring more efficient and federal government more effective by updating federal hiring process

-WASHINGTON – Arizona senior Senator Kyrsten Sinema introduced the bipartisan Chance to Compete Act with Republican Senators Bill Hagerty (Tenn.) and James Lankford (Okla.) to make federal job hiring fairer for Arizonans by reducing traditional bureaucratic barriers that limit opportunities for federal job seekers.
+WASHINGTON – The Senate Homeland Security and Governmental Affairs Committee approved Arizona senior Senator Kyrsten Sinema’s bipartisan Chance to Compete Act—legislation introduced with Republican Senators Bill Hagerty (Tenn.) and James Lankford (Okla.), and cosponsored by Senator Tom Carper (D-Del.), to make federal job hiring fairer for Arizonans by reducing traditional bureaucratic barriers that limit opportunities for federal job seekers.

-“We’re making federal hiring more efficient and the federal government more effective by removing barriers and expanding opportunities for skilled Arizonans who have the knowledge and experience to work in the federal government, even if they don’t have a traditional college degree,” said Senator Sinema, Chair of the Senate’s Government Operations Subcommittee.
+“We’re making the federal government more efficient and effective by removing barriers for entry and expanding opportunities for skilled Arizonans who have the skills to work in the federal government,” said Senator Sinema, Chair of the Senate’s Government Operations Subcommittee.

 Sinema’s bipartisan legislation helps eliminate long-time challenges that often prevent skilled workers from getting federal jobs.
 Instead of relying on subjective self-evaluations, key-word search resume reviews, and binary credentials for positions, federal agencies will be required to use actual job evaluations and tests to determine if applicants can do the job.
-Sinema’s bipartisan Chance to Compete Act expands job opportunities and possibilities for Arizonans who have the ability and skill to perform these jobs but might not have traditional requirements such as a college degree.
+Sinema’s bipartisan Chance to Compete Act expands job opportunities and possibilities for Arizonans by making the hiring process more fair for all types of federal job seekers.

 The bill also allows agencies to more easily share information about job candidates when they are working to fill similar positions.
 This will decrease time to hire for all applicants, making the federal hiring process more efficient and effective.
 The bill also takes steps to increase federal hiring transparency and improve federal Human Resource Departments.